 Fiducial markers are tiny metal objects (about the size of a grain of rice).
-They allow your doctors to line up the beams of radiation to make sure that your radiation therapy is delivered exactly the same way each time.
-This helps them to target your tumor and avoid your healthy tissue.
+They help your healthcare providers line up the beams of radiation and make sure your radiation therapy is delivered exactly the same way each time.
+This helps them target the tumor and avoid your nearby healthy tissue.
 The fiducial markers will stay in your prostate after your treatment.

-SpaceOAR® hydrogel rectal spacers are placed between your prostate and rectum, in order to move your rectum away from your prostate.
+You’ll get a rectal spacer called SpaceOAR™ hydrogel.
+It is a gel that’s placed between your prostate and rectum to move your rectum away from your prostate.
 This protects your rectum from radiation and reduces some side effects of radiation therapy.
-The rectal spacers will stay in place for 3 months.
-Then, they will be absorbed by your body and come out in your urine.
+The rectal spacer will stay in place for 3 months.
+Then, it’ll be absorbed by your body and come out in your urine.

 Tell your healthcare provider if you:

-- Take any other medications such as herbs, vitamins, dietary supplements, or natural or home remedies.
+- Take any dietary supplements (such as vitamins, herbal supplements, or natural or home remedies).